 Technology Statement: Technology failures or difficulties are not valid excuses for late or missed assignments unless it is a verifiable Blackboard server problem.
-If you are submitting an assignment minutes before a deadline and there is a technical problem, that is an unfortunate consequence of procrastination.
+If you are submitting an assignment minutes before a deadline and there is a technical problem, that is an unfortunate consequence of your procrastination.
 In other words, do not wait until the last minute to submit an assignment.
 An excellent scholarly citizen turns in work in a timely manner that allows for solving any technical problems.
-Furthermore, it is the responsibility of the student to double-check that all assignments are posted or submitted properly.